Hollands09/Guild/Volvo/taillights/README.md

 <h1 align="center">
 	Taillight Redesign
 </h1>

 <h3 align="center">
 	The Plan
 </h3>
 <p align="center">
 	The current taillights on the 240 series (I assume the same for the 740 and perhaps the 940) have a terrible floppy circuit "board" that is really awful. especially now that all 240s are at their youngest are 27 years old.
-The current setup is a plastic bulb holder with a couple of metals tangs on it that are seated in the taillight assembly.
+The current setup is a plastic bulb holder with a couple of metals tangs, seated in the taillight assembly.
 The metal tangs then make contact with the thin floppy circuit "board" which powers the lights.
 There are three issues I have encountered with my 240 that I wish to make a thing of the past.
 </p>